-4. Roughly how much area (in km2) does Mons Piton cover?
-Compare it to the Organ Mountains.
+Question #3: Roughly how much area (in $\text{km}^2$ ) does Mons Piton cover?
+Compare it to the area of the Organ mountains that are located to the east of Las Cruces (estimate a width and a length, and assuming a rectangle, calculate the approximate area of the Organs).
 How do you think such an isolated mountain came to exist?
 [Hint: In the introduction to the lab exercises, the process of maria formation was described.
 Using this idea, how might Mons Piton become so isolated from the mountain range to the northeast?]
-(2 points)
+(5 points)

-Station 2: Now let's move to the "highlands".
-In Image #6 (which is identical to image #2), the crater Clavius can be seen on the bottom edge-it is the bottom-most labeled feature on this map.
-Image #7 shows a close-up picture of Clavius (just below center) taken from the ground through a small telescope (this is similar to what you would see at the campus observatory).
+Station #2: Now let's move to the "highlands".
+In image #6 (which is identical to image #2), the crater Clavius can be seen on the bottom edge-it is the bottom-most labeled feature on this map.
+In image #7, is a close-up picture of Clavius (just below center) taken from the ground through a small telescope (this is similar to what you would see at the campus observatory).
 Clavius is one of the largest craters on the Moon, with a diameter of 225 km.
-In the upper right hand corner is one of the best known craters on the Moon, "Tycho."
+In the upper right hand corner is one of the best known craters on the Moon, "Tycho".
 In image #1 you can identify Tycho by the large number of bright "rays" that emanate from this crater.
 Tycho is a very young crater, and the ejecta blasted out of the lunar surface spread very far from the impact site.